 Research in 3D printing technologies and design methods

-BYU's Additive Manufacturing Processes Research Lab pursues academic research in additive manufacturing (also known as 3D printing) with a focus on innovating and improving processes and technologies.
+Our Additive Manufacturing Processes research pursues academic research in additive manufacturing (also known as 3D printing) with a focus on innovating and improving processes and technologies.
 Additive Manufacturing holds a unique place in the manufacturing world - many of the conventional rules for manufacturability don't apply, meaning that AM parts can be designed with far more complexity than equivalent machined, molded, or cast parts.
-Student researchers at the AMP Research Lab explore ways to use additive manufacturing in new ways to enable innovations in aerospace, medical, consumer products, and more.
+Student researchers explore ways to use additive manufacturing in new ways to enable innovations in aerospace, medical, consumer products, and more.

 Faculty Supervisors